xuankimtran/docs-1/pages/katalon-studio/docs/remove-license.md

 >
 > * You cannot remove an offline license from a machine until the license is expired.
 >
-> * You can revoke Katalon Studio Enterprise's (KSE) **Online Licenses** only.
+> * You can remove Katalon Studio Enterprise's (KSE) **Online Licenses** only.
 For Katalon Runtime Engine (KRE), see: [Manage Katalon Licenses](https://docs.katalon.com/katalon-studio/docs/license-management.html#transfer-a-license).

 ## Remove a registered machine ID

-This action removes the license associated with that machine ID and those licenses are available to be attributed again.
-The User associated with that machine ID can still use the free Katalon product.
+This action removes the license associated with a registered machine ID.
+This license is then available to be attributed again.
+The User who had their machine ID removed from the registered machine ID list can still use the free Katalon product.

 Follow these steps: